 Migration tests in food packaging

 Packaging materials must comply with EC Regulation No. 1935/2004 .
-Tests are carried out to assess the risk of salicylic acid migrating into food.
+Tests are carried out to assess the risk of salicylic acid migration into food.

 Analytical methods used: